AstroNvim/docs/docs/intro.md

 git clone https://github.com/<username>/<config_repo> ~/.config/nvim/lua/user
 ```

-## 📦 Community plugins
+## 📦 Community Plugin Configurations

-To avoid duplication of effort, you can use community-provided setups from the [astrocommunity repo](https://github.com/AstroNvim/astrocommunity).
+To avoid duplication of effort, you can use community-provided setups from the [AstroCommunity repository](https://github.com/AstroNvim/astrocommunity).
 For example, to enable language tools (LSP and DAP etc.) for Rust and Python, your `plugins/community.lua` file can look like the following.

 **Disclaimer: These setups might not always work.
 Think of them as VSCode extensions or AUR build scripts, separate from the main AstroNvim project.
-Report any issues to the [astrocommunity](https://github.com/AstroNvim/astrocommunity) maintainers, not the AstroNvim maintainers.**
+Report any issues to the [AstroCommunity](https://github.com/AstroNvim/astrocommunity) maintainers, not the AstroNvim maintainers.**

 ```lua
 return {